SapirDaga1/LibraryRESTfulAPI_spring/README.md

 # LibraryRESTfulAPI_spring

+- [ ] Fix the connection between BookInfo to BooksOrderr with @ManyToMany.
-- [X] Add Entity for User
+- [ ] Connect User to order.
-- [X] Add end point UserService AsyncRunner
+- [ ] Fix the problem that in BookOrderr there id only number of order but not the list of books.
+- [ ] Fix methods with TODO annotation(These methods are marked with a note that they are crashing the program).
-- [ ] Add CRUD operation to BooksOrderr
+- [ ] Add methods to the 3 repositories.(Requirement number 2 in the requirements file).
-- [ ] Add CRUD opreration to User
+- [ ] Add computational tasks with queries and segmentations(Requirement number 11 in the requirements file).
-- [ ] Check if math operation is needed
 - [ ] Desgin class diagram